DongBoumShin/crypto_coinbot/README.md

 In fact, the only 2 differences are that the algorithm no longer manages exits, and that it stores 'hasflags' in a dictionary so no multiple positions are opened for any pair.

 Algorithm now returns an integer flag of 0, 1, 2, along with a tuple of values required by the Controller.
-Example Algorithm is provided.
+Example Algorithm is provided with guaranteed horrible returns.

 Controller gets the returned required info, sets a stoploss and a target price, and opens the position accordingly.